Sleek-Algo/sa-hosted-checkout-for-woocommerce/readme.txt

 === 🗝️ Key FEATURES: ===

 =  🎉 Free Version - Features: =
+* Stripe authentication is supported using either a *Standard API Key* or a *Restricted API Key*.
 * Bypass your WooCommerce checkout completely and let your customers pay with confidence on Stripe hosted checkout
 * Enable or Disable Phone Number field on Stripe Checkout
 * Add or remove Terms & Services checkbox from Stripe Checkout